ClayNdugga/job-keywordfreqAPI/README.md

 The API can be called from the home path "/" and queried with 3 parameters: jobTitle, location, and keywords.
 An example call looks like this: http://localhost:8080/?jobTitle=software+engineering+intern&location=toronto&keywords=python+java+spark+jira+git

-The jobTitle is software+engineering+intern, the location is toronto, and the keywords are python+java+spark+jira+git+to
+The jobTitle is software+engineering+intern, the location is toronto, and the keywords are python+java+spark+jira+git